Brian Wecht: Others

 Wecht appeared in an episode of Hot Pepper Game Review episode on September 16, 2013, "reviewing" the video game Dark under his Ninja Brian persona after eating a "very spicy" chili pepper; the episode is a joke, as Ninja Brian simply stares at the camera in silence for the entire episode, not blinking a single time in almost four minutes.
 Although his mouth is not visible, Wecht confirmed that he did actually eat the pepper while filming.

 He also appeared in the fourth episode of the second season of Child Genius in 2014, having set questions about string theory for the participants, and reacting to their different answers.

 He voiced the character of Quizzmaster Quinn in the video game Dream Daddy: A Dad Dating Simulator, a 2017 visual novel video game made by members of Game Grumps.
 He also appeared in two episodes of Good Game, a webseries starring Avidan and Hanson.

 Alongside fellow Game Grumps member Barry Kramer and Rooster Teeth writer Miles Luna, Wecht co-wrote the episode "Grey vs. Gray" of Red vs. Blue.

+In 2019, Wecht appeared in the music video for Canadian rapper Freddie Dredd's song "Cha Cha", playing a cameraman.

+In 2020, Wecht began co-hosting the podcast Leighton Night with Brian Wecht alongside writer and game developer Leighton Gray.

+Alongside Jim Roach, Wecht creates music for kids in a band called "Go Banana Go!" which has released three albums, Hi-ya!
+(2020), Dark Side of the Banana (2022), and Hot Fudge Saturday (2024).

+Wecht released his first jazz album under the alias "Trey Magnifique" on November 10, 2023.